 Prior to joining Ellis & Winters, Matt was a law clerk to the Honorable U.S. District Judge Liam O’Grady in the Eastern District of Virginia.
 During law school, he worked as a legal intern for the National Security Division of the Department of Justice in Washington, D.C., as well as for the U.S. Attorney’s Office for the Eastern District of North Carolina in Raleigh.

-Matt is a member of the firm’s Trial and Litigation practice area, and focuses on complex commercial litigation, medical malpractice defense, and product liability.
-His legal interests are varied and encompass legal procedure and many areas of intellectual property law.
+Matt is a member of the firm’s Trial and Litigation practice area, and focuses on complex commercial litigation, medical malpractice defense, product liability, and intellectual property.
+His legal interests are varied and encompass legal procedure, medical device litigation, and class actions.

 - J.D., Duke University School of Law, 2019